Delusion-OP/HandsUP/README.md

 # HandsUP
 A Simple script to make your character's handsup.
-(Deafult Keybind "X") (Standalone)
+(Default Keybind "X") (Standalone)